Survivor (American TV series): Concept

 The original idea of Survivor was developed by Charlie Parsons in 1994 under the name Castaway.
-Parsons formed Planet24 with Bob Geldof to produce the show and tried to have the BBC broadcast it, but the network turned it down.
+Parsons formed Planet 24 with Bob Geldof to produce the show and tried to have the BBC broadcast it, but the network turned it down.
 Parsons went to Swedish television and was able to find a broadcaster, ultimately producing Expedition Robinson in 1997.
 The show was a success, and plans for international versions were made.

-Mark Burnett intended to be the person to bring the show to the United States, though he recognized that the Swedish version was a bit crude and mean-spirited.
+Mark Burnett intended to be the person to bring the show to the United States, though he viewed the Swedish version as a bit crude and mean-spirited.
 Burnett retooled the concept to use better production values, based on his prior Eco-Challenge show, and wanted to focus more on the human drama experienced while under pressure.
 Burnett spent about a year trying to find a broadcaster that would take the show, retooling the concept based on feedback.
 On November 24, 1999, Burnett made his pitch to Les Moonves of CBS, and Moonves agreed to pick up the show.
 The first season, Survivor: Borneo, was filmed during March and April 2000, and was first broadcast on May 31, 2000.
-The first season became a ratings success, leading to its current ongoing run.
+The first season became a ratings success, leading to its ongoing run.